Accountancy: Overview and Contact Information

-The New Mexico Public Accountancy Board (NMPAB) issues licenses to both Certified Public Accountants (CPA) and CPA firms to practice public accountacy in New Mexico.
+The New Mexico Public Accountancy Board (NMPAB) issues licenses to both Certified Public Accountants (CPA) and CPA firms to practice public accountancy in New Mexico.

-Public accountancy means the performance of one or more kinds of services involving accounting or auditing skills, including the issuance of reports on financial statements, the peformance of one or more kinds of management, financial advisory or consulting services, the preparation of tax returns or the furnishing of advice on tax matters.
+Public accountancy means the performance of one or more kinds of services involving accounting or auditing skills, including the issuance of reports on financial statements, the performance of one or more kinds of management, financial advisory or consulting services, the preparation of tax returns, or the furnishing of advice on tax matters.

 - Fee disputes

 - Authority over non-CPA accountants or bookkeepers (unless holding out as a CPA or CPA firm)

 - Tax fraud (referred to the IRS fraud division)

 - Minor errors or mistakes

 - Cases currently in or part of other litigation